 Place all ingredients in a medium-large saucepan.
 Stir together until cornstarch has dissolved.
 Heat on medium-high until sauce boils.
 Cook until it becomes thick then remove from heat.
 If needed, warm up again when pancakes are ready.

-- 1 cup milk or buttermilk (+2 tablespoons for thinner pancakes)
+- 1 cup milk or buttermilk (+2 tablespoons regular milk for thinner pancakes)